grahamegrieve/ClinicArrivals/documentation/FHIRDocumentation.md

 In a GP practice setting with a compatible PMS (i.e. Medical Director or Best Practice), the application will stand up its own FHIR server in order to communicate with the PMS.

 Alternatively, a different FHIR Server may be specified in the configuration.
-Any FHIR Server must conform to the expectations documented here.
+Any FHIR Server used in the end must conform to the expectations documented here.

 ## Conceptual Design